 We have all heard it before “Just Be Yourself”.
-But what does it really mean?
+But what does it mean?
 Does it mean giving in to our every desire?
 Doing whatever we want regardless of others?
 Who am I really, and how do I know how to stay true to myself?.

 It is no wonder that we delight ourselves in looking back to when we were kids, and remember what it was that made us so HAPPY.
 Maybe it was drawing, or taking things apart.
 Or maybe it was playing sports, or singing and dreaming about becoming a star.
-Whatever it was, you know it, because back then you were all about “Being yourself”.
+Whatever it was, you know it, because back then you were all about “Being yourself.”
 No thinking about it being right or wrong, about what other people might think about it, you didn’t give a damn, and it was WONDERFUL.

 But then we grow up and leave all that behind because we have to be “responsible.”
 Because we now have bills to pay and people to take care of, and now all that matters is Money.
 And we would never get that, doing what we love, right?.
-I cant think of a worst thing than a God who would give us talent to do certain things, and a love and passion for doing them, only to find out it just isn’t enough for what we call REAL LIFE.
+I cant think of the worst thing than a God who would give us the talent to do certain things, and love and passion for doing them, only to find out it just isn’t enough for what we call REAL LIFE.

 Love yourself, embrace yourself, and see how everything around falls into place.
 Who can deny a kid his joy as he plays and laughs with a big smile on his face?
 The world can only smile back.